Four Great Post-Workout Drinks

 The human body requires carbohydrates, proteins, and fats which are converted into calories according to your particular metabolism.

 These nutrients will be used in a particular order by your body, depending on its needs and requirements.

 Carbohydrates are synthesized first, proteins second (these are the most important for physical activity), and finally, fats are last.

-Recommended post-workout beverages
+Recommended post-workout drinks

-Based on what we’ve explained so far, there are certain beverages that can help you enhance not just your physical recovery after exercise, but will also prevent your muscles from cramping.
+Based on what we’ve explained so far, there are certain beverages that can help you enhance not just your physical recovery after exercise, but that will also prevent your muscles from cramping.